Guido Gozzano: Biography

 In 1909 Gozzano gave up law studies altogether and devoted himself completely to poetry.
 Two years later, he published his opus magnum, the book I colloqui (literally "Conversations"), with the Milanese publisher Treves.
 The poems therein are in three sections, titled Il giovenile errore (lit.
 "The youthful error"), Alle soglie (lit.
 "At the threshold"), and Il reduce (lit.
 "The survivor").
 "I colloqui" met much success with critics and readers, and prompted several offers of collaboration with important magazines and newspapers, among which were La Stampa, La Lettura, and La Donna.
 The latter provided Gozzano with a fertile forum to publish both prose and poetry.

+"I Colloqui” includes “La signorina Felicita ovvero la Felicità”, probably the most renowned work ever written by Gozzano.
+In this long poem, the author evokes his feelings for Felicita, an ordinary girl, who describes resorting to figurative art aesthetics, as a «flemish beauty», in pure post-decadent style.
+In this poem, the author deals with many of his work’s usual themes (his health condition, his pessimistic worldview, his yearning to visit far and exotic countries) in his trademark witty and ironic manner.

 Gozzano's worsening health prompted the decision to travel to India and Ceylon, looking for a climate more suited to his breathing impairment.
-His cruise-ship left Genoa on 16 February 1912, returning in May 1913 after visits to Colombo and Bombay.
-He did not get better, but the travel, together with extensive reading, provided the inspiration for the texts that were to be collected and posthumously published (in 1917) under the title Verso la cuna del mondo (lit., "Towards the world's cradle").
+His cruise ship left Genoa on 16 February 1912, returning in May 1913 after visits to Colombo and Bombay.
+He did not get better, but the travel, together with extensive reading, inspired the texts that were to be collected and posthumously published (in 1917) under the title Verso la cuna del mondo (lit., "Towards the world's cradle").

 The last years of Gozzano's life yielded little literary production.
-In March 1914, he published in "La Stampa" some fragments of the long poem Le Farfalle (lit.
+In March 1914, he published on La Stampa some fragments of the long poem Le Farfalle (lit.
 "The butterflies"), also known as Epistole entomologiche (lit.
 "Entomological epistles"), which he would never complete.
 The collection of six fairy tales he had written for the children's magazine Corriere dei Piccoli, titled I tre talismani (lit.
 "The three talismans"), was also published at this time.
 An avid theatre and movie fan, Gozzano adapted some of his short stories for production.
 Between 1914 and 1915 he composed a few unremarkable poems about World War I, which met little success with his audience.